InseeFr/Pogues/docs/en/user-guide/user-guide.md

 ---

 "Show the detail" allows you to view the element and modify it if necessary.
 "Visualise" allows you to view only the element you are on.
+Please note that the formulas (controls, redirections) are not applied to the unit view but only to the whole questionnaire (visualise at the bottom of the HMI).
 "Delete" allows you to delete an item.
 "Duplicate" is used to copy a question.
 Don't forget to modify the identifier of the duplicate question and the identifier of the collected variable(s) associated with the duplicate, as you can't have the same id for several questions or several collected variables.
 It is currently not possible to duplicate a code list and keep the original code list and a modified duplicate code list.
 Any changes to the duplicate code list are currently reflected in the original duplicate code list.